rancher/k3k/docs/advanced-usage.md

 The `expose` field contains options for exposing the API server of the virtual cluster.
 By default, the API server is only exposed as a `ClusterIP`, which is relatively secure but difficult to access from outside the cluster.

 You can use the `expose` field to enable exposure via `NodePort`, `LoadBalancer`, or `Ingress`.

+In this example we are exposing the Cluster with a Nginx ingress-controller, that has to be configured with the `--enable-ssl-passthrough` flag.

 ### `clusterCIDR`